Suffering: Biology, neurology, psychology

 Suffering and pleasure are respectively the negative and positive affects, or hedonic tones, or valences that psychologists often identify as basic in our emotional lives.
 The evolutionary role of physical and mental suffering, through natural selection, is primordial: it warns of threats, motivates coping (fight or flight, escapism), and reinforces negatively certain behaviors (see punishment, aversives).
 Despite its initial disrupting nature, suffering contributes to the organization of meaning in an individual's world and psyche.
 In turn, meaning determines how individuals or societies experience and deal with suffering.

 Many brain structures and physiological processes are involved in suffering (particularly the anterior insula and cingulate cortex, both implicated in nociceptive and empathic pain).
 Various hypotheses try to account for the experience of suffering.
 One of these, the pain overlap theory takes note, thanks to neuroimaging studies, that the cingulate cortex fires up when the brain feels suffering from experimentally induced social distress, as well as physical pain.
 The theory proposes therefore that physical pain and social pain (i.e. two radically differing kinds of suffering) share a common phenomenological and neurological basis.

-According to David Pearce’s online manifesto "The Hedonistic Imperative," suffering is the avoidable result of Darwinian evolution.
+According to David Pearce's online manifesto "The Hedonistic Imperative", suffering is the avoidable result of Darwinian evolution.
 Pearce promotes replacing the biology of suffering with a robot-like response to noxious stimuli or with information-sensitive gradients of bliss, through genetic engineering and other technical scientific advances.

+Different theories of psychology view suffering differently.
+Sigmund Freud viewed suffering as something humans are hardwired to avoid, while they are always in the pursuit of pleasure, also known as the hedonic theory of motivation or the pleasure principle.
+This dogma also ties in with certain concepts of Behaviorism, most notably Operant Conditioning theory.
+In operant conditioning, a negative stimulus is removed thereby increasing a desired behavior, alternatively an aversive stimulus can be introduced as a punishing factor.
+In both methods, unfavorable circumstances are used in order to motivate an individual or an animal towards a certain goal.
+However, other theories of psychology present contradicting ideas such as the idea that humans sometimes seek out suffering.
+Many existentialists believe suffering is necessary in order to find meaning in our lives.
+Existential Positive Psychology is a theory dedicated to exploring the relationship between suffering and happiness and the belief that true authentic happiness can only come from experiencing pain and hardships.

 Hedonistic psychology, affective science, and affective neuroscience are some of the emerging scientific fields that could in the coming years focus their attention on the phenomenon of suffering.